 - be homeless or threatened with homelessness

-- have been resident in South Kesteven for the last six months (exceptions may be agreed in cases of domestic abuse or for former Armed Forces personnel)
+- have been resident or employed within South Kesteven for the last six months (exceptions may be agreed such as: in cases of domestic abuse; for former Armed Forces personnel)

 - be able to afford the repayment plan for any loan given by us